 - 4 x 5

-As before, to cycle between the two, hold down shift and click O on the keyboard.
+As before, you can use the keyboard shortcut to cycle between the different crop overlays, by holding down shift and clicking O on the keyboard.

 How do I copy a crop in Lightroom?